Growing Marchantia plants

 The hydroponics systems all share common features, with nutrient solution being pumped up from the reservoir and draining as a film across the inclined tray.
 An important design feature is that the plants are supported on layers of micro perforated black plastic, Henofa capillary matting and plastic mesh over a set of 2cm support pegs.
 There are two routes for nutrient flow (i) through the capillary matting for direct contact with the plants thalli, and (ii) along the surface of the tray that provides a thin film for access by plant rhizoids.
 This provides a continual source of nutrient for young plants or gemmae initially placed on the growing surface and a rich, aerated lower chamber for later stages of growth as rhizoids develop.
 Construction details can be found here.

 In less-than-successful attempts to trial aeroponic and fogponic techniques for Marchantia propagation, I started using X-Stream propagators.
 The robust tanks and propagator lids can be easily modified for nutrient film technique by printing customised trays and installing a suitable LED lighting system.
-The X-Stream 20 and 40 models provide extra space for plant growth and are vessels of choice for spore production, where male and female are grown through the reproductive cycle which can take 2-3 months.
+The X-Stream 40 model provides extra space for plant growth and are vessels of choice for spore production, where male and female are grown through the reproductive cycle which can take 2-3 months.
 The vessels are also useful for rapid propagation of vegetative material.

-The light sources are multispectral LED panels (for the X-stream 20) or mains-powered LED strips (for the X-Stream 40, shown right) that are relatively cheap and easily obtained.
+The light sources are mains-powered LED strips for the X-Stream 40 based grow-pod (shown right) that are relatively cheap and easily obtained.
 In all of the systems described here, we usually run the lights with a 24h photoperiod, as this gives fast growth with no obvious penalty and dispenses with the need for electrical timing apparatus.
 Construction details can be found here.

 XXL-NFT Aquapot trays